bloomberg/blazingmq/src/groups/bmq/bmqpi/README.md

 ------------------
 Component                 | Provides ...
 --------------------------|--------------------------------------------------------------
+`bmqpi_dtcontext`         | an interface for a context with a notion of a current span.
+`bmqpi_dtspan`            | an interface representing a span of a distributed trace.
+`bmqpi_dttracer`          | an interface that can create new `DTSpan` objects.
-`bmqpi_hosthealthmonitor` | an interface for monitoring the health of the underlying host
+`bmqpi_hosthealthmonitor` | an interface for monitoring the health of the underlying host.